department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/collab-cycle-feedback.md

 ## Governance team actions
 - [ ] Format feedback as individual tasks (check boxes)
 - [ ] Assign this ticket to the VFS team member that opened the Slack request
+- [ ] Add the VFS team product label
-- [ ] Add the VFS team product label and the feature label
+- [ ] Add the VFS team the feature label (if applicable)
+- [ ] Add the touchpoint lables
-- [ ] Add the touchpoint and practice area labels
+- [ ] Add the practice area labels
+- [ ] Add the Collaboration Cycle initiative milestone
-- [ ] Add the Collaboration Cycle initiative milestone and epic
+- [ ] Add the Collaboration Cycle initiative epic